 One year later the chief of that group received Salvation through Jesus and became a friend of the missionaries.
 Brother Paton asked him why his warriors left them that night.
 The chief explained that the mission station was surrounded by “big men” and they were all dressed in “shining white” and had their swords drawn.
 The frightened warriors left in a big hurry.

 In January 1956 five Christian missionaries were murdered by the Waodoni people living in the Amazonian jungles of Ecuador.
+This tribe was called the Aucas by other tribes.
+Auca means “savage” in their native language.
 The wives of these martyrs later went to the Waodoni tribe and eventually converted many of them to Christianity.
 The very men who murdered their husbands became their friends through Jesus.

 The natives spoke of seeing men dressed in shining white after they had killed the missionaries.
 There was also a sound which they could not describe in their language.
-Years later, one of the missionaries was playing a tape of a choir singing a hymn, accompanied by an organ or an orchestra.
+Years later, one of the missionaries was playing a recording of a grand choir singing a hymn, accompanied by instrumental music.
 When one of the men who was at the scene in 1956 heard the sound of the great choir he exclaimed, “That is the sound we heard!”